Online Church Trends: Bad News, Good News, and Where We're Headed

 After an initial spike in attendance online, both newcomers and regular churchgoers have begun to drop out in large numbers.
 However, there remains great openness and enthusiasm to deepen spiritual life online even after churches open to re-gather.

 November 13, 2020

-Barna, The Unstuck Group, and others have been collecting data, and publishing fascinating and useful trend analysis, since the very beginning of the pandemic.
+Barna, The Unstuck Group, and others have been collecting data, and publishing fascinating and useful analyses about church trends since the very beginning of the pandemic.
 Now that we are all well past the half-year mark, some things are becoming clear, and some new questions remain unresolved.

 Churches have begun to regather, but in-person attendance is low

 Let’s start with some of the hard news regarding trends in the church today

 According to The Unstuck Group, in-person attendance at churches that have reopened is only 36% of pre-Covid attendance levels.

 This may have been a hard surprise at first, but it makes sense when you think about who may be remaining at home right now, such as those particularly vulnerable to infection.
 And, there are many who have found online church a good alternative for some or all of their Sundays: